DragonMinded/libdragon/boot/README.md

 Notice that IPL3 reserves the last 64 KiB of RAM to itself for execution.
 Do not step on that area with ELF segments.

-The compression algorithm is not known by IPL3, for maximum flexibility and to be future proof.
-Instead, the ELF file is expected to also carry a decompression function.
 The decompression function must be stored in a separate segment.
 The program header for it must contain one the following values in the `p_type` field:

  * `PT_N64_DECOMP` (0x64e36341): the decompression function will be loaded
    at the address specified by the `p_vaddr` field.
 It is up to the compressor